alt236/webviewdebug/README.md

 This happens by creating a `DebugWebViewClient` which logs events and passes them to an enclosed `WebViewClient`.

 ## Warning
 The `DebugWebViewClient` is implementing all `WebViewClient` up to API 26.
-If your `WebViewClient` is implementing a method that the `DebugWebViewClient` does not, and that method is critical for your business logic, then your app might not work properly.
+If your `WebViewClient` is implementing a method that the `DebugWebViewClient` does not, and that method is critical for your business logic, then your app will probably not work properly.

 When a `DebugWebViewClient` is initialised, it will print in log a list of all methods that are declared in the passed `WebViewClient` class and any parents and are NOT overridden.
-The tag in LogCat is `WVCLIENT_VALIDATE`.

 For as long as your app is does not need any of the listed, non-overridden, methods, then there won't be a problem.

 ## Usage

+Output in logcat uses this tag: `DebugWVClient`.

 ### Debugging a WebViewClient
 ###### 1. Fast way if you already have a WebViewClient
 If you already have a `WebViewClient` implementation, wrap it with `DebugWebViewClient` before assigning it to the WebView.